 There are several factors to consider when purchasing a pepper spray that’s suitable for you.
 Whether you plan to keep it in your backpack, vehicle, or both.
 It’s not just about canister size and color, although those are legit factors as well.
 The following buying guide is meant to help you narrow down the various choices and make a confident selection.

 Types of Pepper Sprays

-A fogger will have a spray range of 4-8 feet.
-While they are effective for spraying at a distance, they aren’t effective in windy conditions.
-The fog is a collection of fine droplets, so you risk blowback or the wind taking the mist away completely.
+A fogger will have a spray range of 4-8 feet and while they are effective for spraying at a distance, they aren’t effective in windy conditions.
 Be sure you’re standing upwind if you choose to use a fogger.

 If you want to protect yourself while indoors or in an enclosed space, then gel is the way to go.
-You can achieve a spray range of up to 25 feet.
-The gel isn’t susceptible to wind or blowback because of its thicker consistency.
-It also is more effective because it sticks to your attacker once it makes contact.
+You can achieve a spray range of up to 25 feet and isn’t susceptible to wind or blowback because of its thicker consistency.
+It is also more effective because it sticks to your attacker once it makes contact.

 The foam pepper spray is similar to the gel, which makes it perfect for use in tight quarters or inside.
-When you spray the foam, it will coat the attacker to create full coverage.
-You can achieve this protection from 6 to 8 feet away.
+When you spray the foam, it will coat the attacker to create full coverage and can achieve this protection from 6 to 8 feet away.
 It also is less vulnerable to wind and blowback.

 Founded in 1975, Sabre’s headquarters is located in Fenton, Mississippi.
 The company is well-known for its reliable products.
 The company produces a range of personal protection products, including stun guns, sprays, and gels.
 Consider carrying the Sabre Red Pepper Gel Spray.